British Airways suffers IT outage, cancels flights - Nigeria Today

 British Airways suffers IT outage, cancels flights

+BRITISH Airways yesterday cancelled some of its flights around the world due to global IT failure.

-British Airways has cancelled all flights from London’s Heathrow and Gatwick airports as a global IT failure causes severe disruption for travellers.
+The Lagos – London and Abuja – London flights as well as those from London’s Heathrow and Gatwick airports were affected leading to severe disruption for travellers.

-The airline said it has suffered a “major IT systems failure” and apologised to its passengers.
+The airline said it suffered a “major IT systems failure” and apologized to its passengers.

+However, the cancellation was announced after the BA plane plying the Abuja route had departed.

-BA said terminals at Heathrow and Gatwick have become extremely congested and it is cancelling all flights from the airports until 6 p.m.
-(1700GMT).
-It is urging passengers not to go to the airports.
+BA said terminals at Heathrow and Gatwick became extremely congested and it was cancelling all flights from the airports.
+It urged passengers not to go to the airports.

 Earlier, passengers at Heathrow reported long lines at check-in counters and flight delays.